cedricfeist/kubernetes-hands-on/README.md

 > Reload the webpage.
 Within a few moments the new policy should be enforced and the message disappear

 > :warning: This can take a few seconds.

+> :warning: Caching mechanisms might prevent the page from refreshing properly to see the message disappear.
+> Try `curl http://localhost:port` in your Terminal to load the current state of the page, and see notice the missing messages in the message <div>.

 ```
 kubectl delete -f network-policy.yaml